Prajapati-Piyush/car-service-management-system/README.md

+# car-service-management-system
-The Car Service Management System is a user-friendly web platform designed to streamline the booking, tracking, and management of car services.
-This system aims to enhance the overall experience for both customers and service providers by providing an intuitive interface and efficient workflow.
+A user-friendly web platform designed to streamline the booking, tracking, and management of car services.
+Whether you're a customer looking to schedule an appointment or an admin managing services, this system provides a seamless experience.